|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 Underfloor heating can restrict the type of flooring that you choose because many products should not be installed with it, however with engineered flooring it is possible to have underfloor heating as long as certain guidelines are followed.

 Proper heat distribution layers are required so that the temperature is even across the floor and the surface temperature should not rise above 27 degrees celsius.
 The entire floor needs to be heated and your floor construction should include a vapour barrier close to the wood.
 There must not be any gaps between the underlying surface and the wood but if you are unsure about anything concerning engineered flooring and underfloor heating then please check our advice centre at the top of the page.

-Some form of underlay must always be used on an engineered click system product, it supports the joints and prolongs the life of your flooring.
+Some form of underlay must always be used on an engineered click system floor as it supports the joints and prolongs the life of your flooring.

-Underlay should also be used if you choose to float a tongue and grooved engineered floor by glueing the joints, if you are fully glueing down then no underlay should be used.
+Underlay should also be used if you choose to float a tongue and grooved engineered floor by glueing the joints.
+If you are fully glueing down the floor then no underlay should be used.